wenwenmin/mbDiffusion/README.md

 ``python main.py``

 ## Contact details
-If you have any questions, please contact shixinyuan217@aliyun.com.
+If you have any questions, please contact shixinyuan217@aliyun.com and minwenwen@ynu.edu.cn.